MrPixle2022/Documentaion/Js/React/Components.md

 ---

-to call components in other componenets you have to import it
+to call components in other componenets you have to import it, and then in the final jsx use the component like:

 ```html
 <componentName />